 Bose wasn't exiled.
 He was jailed from time to time.

 He met the love of his life, my great-aunt Emilie Schenkl, in Vienna in 1934.

 But he pretended to be a celibate 'brahmacharee' back in India.

 During the Second World War, he sought the assistance of the Axis powers to raise an Indian national army to fight for India’s freedom from British colonial rule.

 Provincial autonomy had already been achieved.
 The Indians could have created a Federal Government but couldn't agree on terms.
 Essentially, the Muslims wanted to dominate the whole of Bengal and Punjab.
 Hindus and Sikhs were not enthused.
 There was also the problem of the Princes.

 With hindsight, the Boses should have- like Fazlul Haq- stuck to a constructive program.
 But the Boses were shit at administration.
 Also, they couldn't create an economic constituency for themselves among the tenant farmers, Namasudras, Faraizis etc. Thus it was inevitable that they would do stupid shit.
 Netaji showed courage and died young.
 That is why he is remembered as a glorious martyr to the National cause.
-We don't care what he believed.
+We don't care what he believed or what stupid shit he got up to.
 What is important is that he gave his life for India.